cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

               containerPort: 8080
 ```

-Before running you need another token from Gitlab, a Deploy Token Kubernetes needs in order to pull the image from Gitlab's repository.
+Before running you need another token from Gitlab, a Deploy Token Kubernetes needs to pull the image from Gitlab's repository.

 ##### Gitlab Project Settings: Generate Gitlab Deploy Token

 In Gitlab under the repository settings for your **example-microservice**, choose **Repository** and expand the **Deploy Tokens** section.
 Create a deploy token by giving it a name (I leave the expiration empty) and check the **read_registry** scope.
-You need the genereated **Username** and token below, keep them in your notes.
+You need the generated **Username** and token below, keep them in your notes.

 ![Gitlab Deploy Token](/images/content/gitlab_deploy_token.png)

- In the `40-deployment.yml` file above you can review the entry under **imagePullSecrets** to see we refrence **example-microservice-regcred**.
+ In the `40-deployment.yml` file above you can review the entry under **imagePullSecrets** to see we reference **example-microservice-regcred**.

 Create the **example-microservice-regcred** [Secret] in Kubernetes: